Microsoft/azure-docs.cs-cz/articles/search/search-get-started-portal.md

 #### <a name="example-highlighter-searchbeachhighlightdescription"></a>Příklad (zvýraznění): `search=beach&highlight=Description`

-* V tomto příkladu je ve formátovaných *slovech* snazší místo v poli Popis.
+* In this example, the formatted word *beach* is easier to spot in the description field.

 #### <a name="example-linguistic-analysis-searchbeacheshighlightdescription"></a>Příklad (lingvistická analýza): `search=beaches&highlight=Description`

-* Fulltextové vyhledávání rozpozná základní variace ve wordových formulářích.
-V takovém případě výsledky hledání obsahují zvýrazněný text "pláž", v případě hotelů, který má toto slovo v jejich prohledávatelné pole, v reakci na klíčové slovo "pláže".
+* Full text search recognizes basic variations in word forms.
+In this case, search results contain highlighted text for "beach", for hotels that have that word in their searchable fields, in response to a keyword search on "beaches".
 Ve výsledcích se díky lingvistické analýze mohou zobrazit různé tvary téhož slova.

-* Azure Kognitivní hledání podporuje analyzátory 56 od Lucene i od Microsoftu.
-Výchozím nastavením používaným službou Azure Kognitivní hledání je standardní analyzátor Lucene.
+* Azure Cognitive Search supports 56 analyzers from both Lucene and Microsoft.
+The default used by Azure Cognitive Search is the standard Lucene analyzer.

 ### <a name="fuzzy-search"></a> Zkouška vyhledávání přibližných shod

-Ve výchozím nastavení nesprávně napsané výrazy dotazu, jako je například *Seatle* pro "Seattle", nevrátí shody v typickém hledání.
+By default, misspelled query terms, like *seatle* for "Seattle", fail to return matches in typical search.
 Následující příklad nevrátí žádné výsledky.

 #### <a name="example-misspelled-term-unhandled-searchseatle"></a>Příklad (chybně zadaný termín bez zpracování): `search=seatle`